linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 The crisis was not limited to the United States.
 Housing markets throughout the world fell, and many European banks had to be rescued by their governments, which were themselves heavily in debt.
 As the cost of the bank bailouts mounted, the ability of these governments to repay their own debts came into doubt.
 In this way, the banking crisis spiraled into a sovereign debt crisis.

 Greece was the hardest hit.
 Its government debt of about \$460 billion was considerably more than its annual GDP.
-In 2011 it defaulted on debts totaling around\$ 130 billion, eventually requiring a series of rescue packages from the European Union, the European Central Bank, and the International Monetary Fund.
+In 2011 it defaulted on debts totaling around \$130 billion, eventually requiring a series of rescue packages from the European Union, the European Central Bank, and the International Monetary Fund.

-# The Dodd-Frank Reform Act
+#### The Dodd-Frank Reform Act

 The crisis engendered many calls for reform of Wall Street.
 These eventually led to the passage in 2010 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which contains several mechanisms to mitigate systemic risk.